You are here:

 You can drop property off at the front foyer of the prison between 9am and 4pm any day of the week.
 If the prisoner already has enough property in their possession, then additional items may not be accepted.

 Refer to Property & money for details about how much money can be deposited for a prisoner and in what format.

 At Melbourne Assessment Prison, money can be posted (except cash) or left in the prison’s front foyer between 9am and 4pm on any day of the week.

-Melbourne Assessment Prison is a maximum-security facility providing statewide assessment and orientation services for all male prisoners received into the prison system.
+Melbourne Assessment Prison is a maximum security facility providing the primary statewide assessment and orientation services for male prisoners received into the prison system.